TraiLYNNE/oracle-cli-project/README.md

 # Oracle

 An application based on BatGirl when she becomes Oracle.
-The application will accept a  of "Bruce Wayne", list heroes in the database, and when a hero is chosen, their details will be displayed.
+The application will accept a password of "Bruce Wayne", list heroes in the database, and when a hero is chosen, their details will be displayed.
 The user, acting as Batman, will have the ability to add to the list based on a url ending from dc.wikia.com/wiki/_____ (i.e. dc.wikia.com/wiki/Bruce_Wayne_(Prime_Earth)).
 The added hero will appear in the list of options availiable to the user.

 ## Installation